 Fire Emblem is one of the few games that has permadeath.
 Characters that die are gone for good.
 That is, unless it is one of the main characters, who can’t die.
 At this point, we get a “Game Over” screen and return to the previous save – which is another thing entirely to consider.

 The “Game Over” is a key component of most games out there.
 Some games have no need for the presence of death (Harvest Moon), or skirt by the game over concept (Pokemon, MMOs, etc), but a common game trend is to utilize this mechanic for a failed attempt and it is pretty much left to the gamer to find meaning in this.

 Perhaps we can see these deaths as something not far off from the fighting game model.
 There is a ‘canon’ story, and our choices and deaths are just parallel possibilities to the story we are trying to unfold.
 Another reading of these “Game Over” events may be more along the lines of: I, as an outsider tactician, am merely seeing these possible futures that help me hone in on an appropriate strategy.
-Or different altogether, maybe I am attached to the permanence of death and start my game over every time my poor tactical decisions lead to a ‘Game Over’, acting as though it is an entirely new experience (thought that’s a scary thought to me… you can go Nuzlocke it up if you so desire).
+Or different altogether, maybe I am attached to the permanence of death and start my game over every time my poor tactical decisions lead to a ‘Game Over’, acting as though it is an entirely new experience (though that’s a scary thought to me… you can go Nuzlocke it up if you so desire).

 I personally am a fan of the tactician idea.
 Perhaps that is slightly influenced by the fact that I am playing Fire Emblem: Awakening at the moment but the idea is neat and one of the most applicable to life, which I will get into in a moment.